Ultrasound-guided shoulder injection for frozen shoulder treatment

 Perineural Injection Therapy

 Low-concentration dextrose injected around the superficial nerves supplying the shoulder capsule to quiet sensitized pain signaling.
-Useful when nerve-driven pain is a prominent component of the presentation and as a complement to other treatments.
+Most useful when the painful freezing phase is driven significantly by neurogenic sensitization, and as a complement to other treatments rather than a standalone approach.

 Learn more about perineural injection therapy